 The C&TH Guide to Kew Gardens

 Nothing beats a day out at Kew Gardens.
 The 300-acre Royal Botanic park, dedicated to the vital exploration of plants and fungi, has so much to offer (including more than 50,000 living plants) – and you don’t have to be a green-fingered enthusiast to soak it all up.
 No surprise it was voted the people’s favourite garden in a new study by Flying Flowers.
-From the world’s largest Victorian glasshouse to the Treetop Walkway, here’s our guide to the gardens…
+From the world’s largest Victorian glasshouse to the Treetop Walkway, here’s our guide to Kew Gardens.

 The C&TH Guide to Kew Gardens